KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/alignment_dup_marking/README.md

 ### MarkDuplicates

-We will use Picard to mark duplaced reads.
+We will use Picard to mark duplicated reads.
 This tool examines aligned records in the supplied SAM or BAM dataset to locate duplicate molecules.
 All records are then written to the output file with the duplicate records flagged.
 Two files are produced, 1) the new BAM file with duplicate reads marked and 2) a metrics file summarising the number of duplicate reads found.

 If you want to read more about pcr duplicates visit http://www.cureffi.org/2012/12/11/how-pcr-duplicates-arise-in-next-generation-sequencing/